Bind/Seldon/readme.md

 `let op = new Seldon()`

-# Things Mess Around With
+# Things To Mess Around With

 Annoy a large enemy planet with a smaller nearby planet